bio-apps/covid-outcome/README.md

 What does CovidOutcome do?
 Check [CovidOutcome wiki](https://github.com/bio-apps/covid-outcome/wiki/CovidOutcome)!

 How to use CovidOutcome?
-Check [our documentation](https://github.com/bio-apps/covid-outcome/wiki/Documentation)!
+Check [our description](https://github.com/bio-apps/covid-outcome/wiki/Documentation)!

 # Installation
 The covidoutcome available as a standalone version as well.

-## Install using conda
+## Install with conda
 Clone the repository and install the dependencies using the conda package manager.

 ```